unknown-studios-code/spellwright/.github/rulesets/README.md

 #### 1. **Master Branch Protection** (`01-master-protection.json`)

+> ⚠️ **Temporary Warning:** Unity Edit Mode and Play Mode test workflows are currently disabled in CI while the new automated test suites are being implemented.
+The corresponding status checks in this ruleset should only be enabled again after those tests are restored.

 Protection for the main production branch (adapted for solo development).

 - ✅ Status checks must pass: